M.D. with Distinction in Research

 Students also will be required to attend at least four of the Research and Medicine Conferences as well as the other M.D. with Distinction presentations.

-During the application process, the student will assemble a committee of two or more faculty qualified to assess the research being conducted.
+During the application process, the student will assemble a committee of three or more faculty qualified to assess the research being conducted.
 This committee will be responsible for assuring that the subject matter and scope of the project are adequate.

 The student’s progress will be monitored by the mentor and by his/her committee.
 As the project nears completion, a thesis (capstone paper) will be submitted to the committee describing the objectives, hypothesis, methods, outcome, and implications of the research conducted.
 The Library’s Electronic Theses and Dissertations Portal has more information.
 A copy of the thesis will be archived within the library collection and the formal signed paperwork will be kept by the Associate Dean.